Cosmo3DFlow: Wavelet Flow Matching for Spatial-to-Spectral Compression in Reconstructing the Early Universe: Experiments

-We evaluate on the following datasets from the \textbf{Quijote Latin Hypercube simulations}~\cite{villaescusa2020quijote} \footnote{https://quijote-simulations.readthedocs.io/en/latest/LH.html}, summarized in Table~\ref{tab:quijote_datasets}.
-All suites use a periodic box volume of $(1000~h^{-1} \text{Mpc})^3$ with $512^3$ particles.
-For the Standard LH and BSQ sets, the five core $\Lambda$CDM parameters are varied.
-In the $f_{NL}$ Local set, these parameters are held fixed at the fiducial cosmology ($\Omega_m=0.3175, \Omega_b=0.049, h=0.6711, n_s=0.9624, \sigma_8=0.834$) to isolate the impact of primordial non-Gaussianity on large-scale structure.
-We collect the snapshots from the publicly available source at redshifts \(z=127\) (initial conditions) and \(z=0\) (present-day universe).
+\textbf{Dataset.} We evaluate on the following datasets from the Quijote Latin Hypercube (LH) simulations\footnote{\url{https://quijote-simulations.readthedocs.io/en/latest/LH.html}}~\cite{villaescusa-navarroQuijoteSimulations2020}, summarized in Table~\ref{tab:quijote_datasets}.
+All suites use a periodic box volume of ${(1000\,h^{-1}\,\text{Mpc})}^{3}$ with $512^3$ particles.
+For the Standard LH and Big Sobol Sequence (BSQ) sets, the five core $\Lambda$CDM parameters are varied.
+In the $f_{\text{NL}}^{\text{local}}$ set, these parameters are held fixed at the fiducial cosmology ($\Omega_m=0.3175, \Omega_b=0.049, h=0.6711, n_s=0.9624, \sigma_8=0.834$) to isolate the impact of primordial non-Gaussianity on large-scale structure.
+We collect the snapshots from the publicly available source at redshifts $z=127$ (initial conditions) and $z=0$ (present-day universe).